Skip to content

 First, About this Website

-I cover whatever topics I’m interested in.
+With this website and blog, I cover whatever topics I’m interested in.
 I’m not trying to have the best website on only closely-related topics, which is why you’ll find a wide range of topics discussed – from cleaning an air mattress to canonical tags.
 This is my show, basically, so I’ll write about whatever I want.
-I also just like to see if I’m able to rank for certain topics.
-I like SEO (search engine optimization).
-It’s like a puzzle I get to figure out.

 OK, So… There’s Me